-This Notice establishes requirements, procedures and deadlines to be followed in the urban county qualification process for Fiscal Years 2002-2004, as well as information concerning specific considerations and responsibilities for urban counties.
-Please note that delay in establishing the participating population in just one urban county may result in delays in determining the final allocations of CDBG funds for all entitlement and State CDBG grantees.
-Therefore, HUD Field Offices and urban counties are expected to adhere to the deadlines in this Notice.
+This Notice establishes requirements, procedures and deadlines to be followed in the urban county qualification process for FYs 2006-2008.
+Information concerning specific considerations and responsibilities for urban counties is also provided.
+HUD Field Offices and urban counties are expected to adhere to the deadlines in this Notice.